sami-chaaban/starparser/README.md

 **```--limit```** *```column/comparator/value```*

-Extract particles that match a specific operator (*lt* for less than, *gt* for greater than).
+Extract particles that match a specific operator (*lt* for less than, *gt* for greater than, *le* for less than or equal to, *ge* for greater than or equal to).
 The argument to pass is "column/comparator/value" (e.g. *\_rlnDefocusU/lt/40000* for defocus values less than 40000).

 **```--count```**